Litauen/docs.bannerlordmodding.lt/guides/use_ai_with_bl_source.md

 ## Step 3 — Copy decompiled files into `BLSource`

 Move the output from Step 1 into `BLSource`. <br>
-Keep the original folder structure so Copilot can navigate namespaces naturally.
+Keep the original folder structure so AI can navigate namespaces naturally.

 ![](/pics/2603031604a.png)